sem CLI Reference#

 The sem

-utility chooses which editor to use by following the next process:
+utility chooses which editor to use according to the process shown below:

 - Using the value of the